thanos/ecspy/README.txt

   * ec.py -- provides the basic framework for the EvolutionEngine and specific ECs

+  * evaluators.py -- defines useful evaluation schemes, such as parallel evaluation

   * migrators.py -- defines a basic default migration which does nothing

-  * observers.py -- defines a few built-in (screen and file) observers
+  * observers.py -- defines a few built-in observers, including screen, file, and plotting observers

   * replacers.py -- defines standard replacement schemes such as generational and steady-state replacement